 The legend of Nilamadhab associated with Kantilo is thought provoking.The breath taking beauty and sublimity of the flora and fauna of Odisha is enormously charming and enchanting.
 There are more than 20 sanctuaries in the State.
 The lush green forests of Ushakothi and Similipal filled with the chirping of birds and rich wild life are much-needed oasis.
 The biosphere reserve of Nandankanan, only 20 kms. from Bhubaneswar can be interesting for any visitor regardless of age and sex.
 Carved out of the natural Chandka forests, the Nandankanan Zoological Park has in the recent years set more than one world records.
 It is for the first time in the world that white tigers were born of non-white parents at Nandankanan.
 Thus a new dynasty of white tigers has started which is different from the Rewa dynasty.
 Yet another world record was set here in breeding Gharials in captivity.

-More refreshing in the winter are the hot sulphur springs at Atri, Taptapani, Deulajhari and Tarabalo.The lovely beaches of Odisha stretching over 400 kms. from Chandaneswar to Gopalpur are still virgin and rated among the best in the world.
+More refreshing in the winters are the hot sulfur spring at Atri, Taptapani, Deulajhari and Tarabalo.The lovely beaches of Odisha stretching over 400 kms. from Chandaneswar to Gopalpur are still virgin and rated among the best in the world.
 The beach at Chandipur in the district of Balasore has a unique individuality of its own.
-The water here recedes about five kilometres and proceeds rhythmically twice a day, which is a sight to be seen.To break the monotony of travelling, Odisha offers to the tourists numerous traditional fairs and festivals which are observed with colourful pomp and ceremony.
+The water here recedes about five kilometers and proceeds rhythmically twice a day, which is a sight to be seen.To break the monotony of traveling, Odisha offers to the tourists numerous traditional fairs and festivals which are observed with colorful pomp and ceremony.
 The grandest among which is the Rathayatra at Puri.
 Other festivals include Dhanu Yatra at Bargarh, Sitalsasthi at Sambalpur, Nila Parva at Chandaneswar, Chhou dance at Baripada etc.

 As a result many quality hotels from 5 star to budget category sprang up through out the State.
 The number of hotels/beds which was only 188 having 3202 rooms in 1980 rose to 733 having 14,939 rooms in 1999.
 They provide clean and comfortable accommodation with delicious cuisine.
 Many hotels have conference facilities too more such facilities are in the pipeline.
 Communication to Odisha is just excellent .The airport at Bhubaneswar has direct or convenient air links with Delhi, Bombay, Calcutta, Madras, Hyderabad etc. Many fast and super fast trains run the tourist destinations of the State with all major cities of the country.